ss-haze/cpp_primer/ch16/README.md

 A function template is a blueprint for generating type-specific versions of that function.

 A class template is a blueprint for generating classes.
-Class templates differ from function templates in that the compiler can't deduce the template parameter type(s) for a class template.
+Unlike function templates, the compiler can't deduce the template parameter type(s) for a class template.
 Instead, to use a class template we must supply additional information inside angle brackets following the template’s name.
 ```
 ### Exercise 16.10